Vigneshhariraj/voyageverse/README.md

 - **Pricing Range for Activities**:
   Show pricing ranges for suggested activities, allowing users to select options that fit their budget.

-- **Map Integration**:
-  Include dynamic maps that help visualize the planned itinerary, hotels, and activities for easier navigation.

 ---